These tender dumplings in a chunky fruit sauce are loaded with vitamins C and A, helpful in nourishing and protecting skin. Roxanne Chan - Albany, CA

 - In a small bowl, combine the first six ingredients.
 Cut in butter until mixture resembles coarse crumbs.
 Combine egg substitute and 1/4 cup nectar; stir into the flour mixture just until moistened.

-- Transfer to a large skillet; stir in raisins.
+- Transfer to an 8-in. cast-iron or other ovenproof skillet; stir in raisins.
 Bring to a boil.
-Drop batter in eight mounds onto the simmering mango mixture.
-Reduce heat; cover and simmer for 20 minutes or until a toothpick inserted in a dumpling comes out clean (do not lift the cover while simmering).
-Sprinkle with ginger and almonds.
+Drop flour mixture in eight mounds onto the simmering mango mixture.
+Reduce heat; cover and simmer for 12-15 minutes or until a toothpick inserted in a dumpling comes out clean (do not lift the cover while simmering).
+Sprinkle with ginger and almonds; if desired, serve with frozen yogurt.
 Yield: 8 servings.

 Originally published as Ginger Mango Grunt in Healthy Cooking August/September 2009, p39